sketchplugins/plugin-directory/README.md

 - [Sketch Rename Artboards](https://github.com/kevinvbre/sketch-rename-artboards), by Kevin van Breemaat: Rename Artboards based on their X and Y locations in Sketch
 - [Sketch Replace Layer](https://github.com/daneden/sketch-replace-layer), by Daniel Eden: Replace selected layer(s) with copied content/layer(s)
 - [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
+- [Sketch Resize Symbol](https://github.com/abynim/sketch-resize-symbol), by Aby Nimbalkar: A Sketch plugin to resize Symbol instances to their original size.
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Sketch Reverse](https://github.com/lucaorio/sketch-reverse), by Luca Orio: Reverse the position or depth of selected elements.
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3